grunwaldlab/demulticoder/index.md

-## **demulticoder**: An R package for the simultaneous analysis of multiplexed metabarcodes
+## Demulticoder: An R package for the simultaneous analysis of multiplexed metabarcodes

 ### Introduction

-The ***demulticoder*** package is a cutadapt and DADA2 wrapper package for metabarcodng analyses.
+The **`demulticoder`** package is a **`cutadapt`** and **`dada2`** wrapper package for metabarcoding analyses.
 The main commands and outputs are intuitive and comprehensive, which helps to account for the complex and iterative nature of metabarcoding analyses.

 Here is a brief schematic of the general workflow: